-It’s oft-repeated advice for social media experts, heck, it’s something I say frequently myself: “don’t sell over social media”.
-I firmly believe that the core of this sentiment is absolutely true; if you have the chance to engage with customers, be genuine, not pushy or overly focused on a conversion.
+It’s oft-repeated advice for social media experts, heck; it’s something I frequently say to myself: “don’t sell over social media”.
+I firmly believe that the core of this sentiment is true; if you have the chance to engage with customers, be genuine, not pushy or overly focused on a conversion.

 However, if you’re concerned with follower count and sales?
 Try offering semi-regular discounts.
 Research by IBM showed that 61% of social media users still follow primarily in search of deals.
 In fact, discounts and purchasing were the top two reasons that customers cited for following brands – despite the fact that when brands were asked why they thought customers engaged with them, they put those two reasons firmly at the bottom.